 The season ends with another massive migration.
 This time, each migrating butterfly makes the full journey from summer breeding grounds to overwintering sites in Mexico and California.
 Monarchs prepare to migrate by building up fat stores in their abdomen to fuel the long flight.
 Lend monarchs a helping hand by providing plenty of nectar resources in the landscape throughout late summer and early fall.
 Many of our favorite fall-blooming plants are ideal for fueling monarch migrations.

 Bee Balm Seeds

 Wildflower seed collections make it easy to establish a monarch waystation in your own backyard.
 Seed mixes incorporate a variety of wildflowers to provide food, shelter, and breeding grounds for monarchs.
-Get your butterfly garden off to a quick start with the Monarch Butterfly Annual Wildflower Seed Collection.
-This colorful mix includes five annuals that will bloom the first season of planting.

 This unique wildflower gets its name from the multitude of blooms that emerge on each plant, resembling shooting stars.
 This hardy wildflower can produce up to twelve delicate blosso...

 Desmondium canadense is great for shady, moist wild gardens.
 Lovely foliage and flowers.
 Perennial...

 This rare wildflower lights up the summer garden with orange/red, show flowers.
 The bright blooms also attract hummingbirds and butterflies!
 Biennial....

 Turtlehead is an easy-to-grow beauty that boasts dense spikes of pure white flowers on richly-green foliage.
 This native plant plays a vital role in nature – It acts as a host plan...